pkaig/Rotorflight-Docs/docs/Tutorial - Setup/Mixer.md

 ### Collective Calibration
 * Confirm with a blade pitch tool that with collective mixer at 0 deg the blades are also at 0 deg.
 * Set the collective mixer override to 9 deg.
 Measure the blade angle.
-* If the Blade angle is different from the Override angle, increase or dectease [Collective Calibration %](#cyclic-and-collective-calibration) until the bade angle matches.
+* If the Blade angle is different from the Override angle, increase or decrease [Collective Calibration %](#cyclic-and-collective-calibration) until the bade angle matches.
 * Set collective back to 0 deg.

 ### Cyclic Calibration